 This section of the Wild Atlantic Way weaves through Connemara so today is all about landscape and scenery.
-But there are still some great things to do in Galway along this section of the road trip that are worth factoring into your day.
+But there are still some great things to do in Galway along this section of the road trip that is worth factoring into your day.

 - The Blue Flag beach of Salthill is lovely for swimming or walking.
 Visit either the night you arrive in Galway or the morning before you set off.

-- Visit the 17th century homestead at Cnoc Suain, located just north of Spiddal, where they run short sessions on Irish culture.
+- Visit the 17th-century homestead at Cnoc Suain, located just north of Spiddal, where they run short sessions on Irish culture.